 Out went my Texas girly girl world, and in came another.
 Contrary to popular myth, raising boys is plenty difficult.

-My boys have scared the hell out of me at times.
 They live and breathe the motto: “if it’s not dangerous, why do it?”
-When my youngest son was X years old, a toy sword accidentally penetrated his eyeball during a legendary battle with his big brother.
-After driving 80 mph to the ER room, I was relieved to learn that the puncture had missed his cornea…by a fraction of a hair.
+When my youngest son was a toddler, a toy sword accidentally penetrated his eyeball during a legendary battle with his big brother.
+After driving 80 mph to the emergency room, I was relieved to learn that the puncture had missed his cornea…by a fraction of a hair.
 For months, I made them both wear safety goggles.

 Yes, my boys can be dangerous, destructive, messy, exasperating, and smelly — but the good news is that they are only that way some of the time.
 The rest of the time they are superheroes in the making; respectful and honest do-gooders, defenders of the universe, and best of all always loving.
 The kind of boys that will grow up to be good men.
 Of all the jobs in the world, being a boymom might be the most challenging and the most fulfilling.

 My boymom world may not be glamorous, but it’s rich and full of love, awe and wonder.
-All the things that used to be important to me seem a lifetime ago.
-I went from being a Prissy Princess to Princess Leia.
 This girly girl is living the dream – a life in a house full of boys.

 About Amy Williams